ruanyf/flux-todomvc-demo/README.md

-TodoMVC is [Flux](https://github.com/facebook/flux)'s [official example](https://github.com/facebook/flux/tree/master/examples/flux-todomvc), but still complicated for the beginners.
+TodoMVC is [Flux](https://github.com/facebook/flux)'s [official example](https://github.com/facebook/flux/tree/master/examples/flux-todomvc), but still complicated for a beginner.

 This repo is its simplified version.
+I hope it helpful for you to understand Flux.

 ![](screenshot.png)